paper-trail-gem/paper_trail/README.md

 Passing both `:ignore` and `:only` options will result in the article being saved if a changed attribute is included in `:only` but not in `:ignore`.

+You can skip fields altogether with the `:skip` option.
+As with `:ignore`, updates to these fields will not create a new `Version`.
+In addition, these fields will not be included in the serialised version of the object whenever a new `Version` is created.

+For example:

+    class Article < ActiveRecord::Base
+      has_paper_trail :skip => [:file_upload]
+    end

 ## Reverting And Undeleting A Model